krithick-j/classroom-backend/Application.md

 - Teachers
 - Assignments

-5 Users (1 Principal, 2 students and 2 teachers) have already been created for you in the db fixture
+5 Users (1 Principal, 2 students and 2 teachers) have been created in the db fixture

 - A principal can view all the teachers
 - A principal can view all the assignments submitted and/or graded by teachers.